 Have a substantial adverse effect, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the California Department of Fish and Wildlife or U.S. Fish and Wildlife Service?

 Less than Significant Impact.
-Impacts will be evaluated on a case-by-case basis due to the great number of special status species throughout the state.
-Siting would be evaluated by local land use authorities and site-specific biological resources would be identified as individual wineries are proposed for construction.
-Project-specific CEQA analysis will be performed.
-Adoption and implementation of the General Order will not have a substantial adverse effect on any candidate, sensitive, or special status species.
+The General Order does not permit habitat modifications or other forms of construction.
+Any potential impacts in response to compliance with this General Order will be evaluated on a case-by-case basis.
+Project-specific CEQA analysis will be performed for any new or expanding winery and any potential impact affecting wildlife or biological resources identified shall provide appropriate mitigation per local land use authority.
+Adoption and implementation of the General Order will not have a direct substantial adverse effect on any specific candidate, sensitive, or special status species.
+Any indirect potential impacts shall be addressed by site-specific CEQA analyses of new or expanding wineries.

 Have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, regulations or by the California Department of Fish and Wildlife or US Fish and Wildlife Service?